Back to Home

 what flows through operations

-Raw materials, components, work orders, finished goods, cases
+Raw materials, components, work orders, finished goods, deliverables

 Processes